Tuesday, September 16, 2025

 9:49: Things are so chill.
 Solving the problems.
 Straightening the curves, flattening the hills - someday the mountain might get me, but the law never will.

 10:56: Maybe this lemon thumbprint cookie from the college bakery will soothe my frazzled nerves.
-It's not work-related.
+It's current government-related.
+I hate these people in charge.

 11:56: Getting excited for our trip to a sneakrety-sneakret spot tomorrow.
 Wish we could take the kayaks.